Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/README.md

 - [Visualization 5](Visualization-5.md)
 - [Visualization 6](Visualization-6.md)

-**All projects will require a minimum of 10 commits, and must take place throughout the entirety of the course**
+**All projects will require a minimum of 10 commits and must take place throughout the entirety of the course**

+**All Homework projects should be hosted on GitHub pages.**

 - **Good Example:** 40+ commits throughout the length of the course, looking for a healthy spattering of commits each week (such as 3-5 per day).
 - **Bad Example:** 10 commits on one day during the course and no others.
 Students who do this will be at severe risk of not passing the class.